t-mai/machine-learning-class/README.md

-# Codes for Marchine Learning Class
+# Codes for Marchine Learning Class by Andrew Ng